alphagov/govuk-rfcs/rfc-033-violation-of-srp-and-the-open-closed-principle.md

 &nbsp;

-We essential flip the direction of the arrows round.
+We effectively flip the direction of the arrows round.

 This means that an AccessLimited responsibility would know about ContentItems, but ContentItems wouldn't have anything to do with AccessLimited.

 This allows you to introduce new concepts and features without interfering with features that already exist.

+(I can elaborate more on how this might be done if needed)

 ## Further References